Health Savings Accounts: FAQs About HSAs

 If your employer offers a high-deductible health plan, they may also offer an HSA through a third-party provider (some employers even make annual contributions to their employees’ HSA accounts).
 You can also open an account on your own through a qualified HSA provider, such as a bank or an insurance company.

-In 2020, contribution limits—for both the employee plus employer portions—are $3,550 for individuals and $7,100 for families (plus an additional $1,000 in catch-up contributions for those age 55 and older).
-Contributions can be made any time between January 1 of a given year and the tax-filing deadline for that same year, usually April 15 of the following year. in 2020 in response to the COVID-19 pandemic.
+In 2021, contribution limits—for both the employee plus employer portions—are $3,600 for individuals and $7,200 for families (plus an additional $1,000 in catch-up contributions for those age 55 and older).
+Contributions can be made any time between January 1 of a given year and the tax-filing deadline for that same year, usually April 15 of the following year.

 Can I invest HSA balances?